Genuine fears about wedding DJs

 To be fair, the “bad boys” really are the minority that unfortunately stand out the most for the wrong reasons.

-There are DJs that really care about you and they only want the best results for your wedding or event.
-Equally as important – they care about their own image, either as a representative of a DJ company or if they are the brand itself as the case with my business.
-There are those of us that first find out what is most important to you about your wedding day entertainment and then go out of our way to deliver that.
-There are those of us that travel internationally to train and learn from peers and mentors, share our own experience to help others advance and improve, that take part in trade discussions on how to improve the type of service we offer, that look for ways to help our couples and clients even before they’ve committed to hiring us.
-There are those of us that truly love what we do and are embarrassed and offended by the “Bad Boy Few” who tarnish the entire industry.
+There are those of us that travel internationally to train and learn from peers and mentors, share our own experiences to help others advance and improve, take part in trade discussions on how to improve the type of service we offer, and look for ways to help our couples and clients even before they’ve committed to hiring us.

 So how do you choose the right wedding DJ?